 Normally used in more delicate patterns like shawls and wraps because of the resulting fabric this yarn creates.

-You can work this yarn holding two strands together to create a fingering weight yarn.
+You can work this yarn by holding two strands together to create a fingering weight yarn.

 As this yarn is very thin and normally used for more complex knitting or crochet projects, it is not an ideal choice for a beginner and sometimes it’s a challenge for an experienced knitter.

-Lace patterns for shawls and wraps often include complicated motifs that look like leaves, flowers, diamonds, chevrons and other geometric shapes that look amazing with this.
+Lace patterns for shawls and wraps often include complicated motifs that look like leaves, flowers, diamonds, chevrons, and other geometric shapes that look amazing with this.

 This yarn is also sometimes used to make hats, scarves, gloves, and other accessories, plus sweaters, lightweight garments, and lightweight summer tops.

-Sweaters are less common because the thickness of the yarn makes the projects difficult to work.
+Sweaters are less common because the thickness of the yarn makes the projects difficult to work on for large projects.

 Lace Weight Yarn

-Yarns with this texture have a gauge of 8 or more stitches per one inch.
+Yarns with this texture have a knitting gauge of 8 or more stitches per inch.

-The needle or hook size recommended to use with this yarn is very small – 2.25mm (US 1) or smaller.
+The needle or hook size recommended to use with this yarn is very small.

 But most patterns will give a larger needle or hook size so that when the patterns are worked, the stitches stand out, especially in an openwork pattern.

 Types of Yarn:

-- Crochet Thread – this is normally cotton and sold in balls in all different colours and sizes.
+- Crochet Thread – this is normally cotton and sold in balls in all different colors and sizes.